twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 | O.16     | PACKEDCELLS\PLASMA |

 Fields O.3, Specimen ID, and O.16, Specimen Type are Repeat fields.
-Now, we can break the O.3 field into its components like we did by replacing the Field separators with \<CR>\<LF>.
-Only this time we will use the Repeat field separator (^).
+Now, we can break the O.3 field into components as we did by replacing the Field separators with \<CR>\<LF>.
+Only this time, we will use the Repeat field separator (^).

 ```ASTM